 You'll design, research and develop computer software and software systems for clients.
 You'll become an expert tester and part of your role will be to debug existing software systems and make constant improvements.
 Focus and an eye for detail are essential for excelling in this type of role.

 Web Developers & Producers

 The name given to those who design and produce websites.
 This role combines technical expertise with graphic design.
 You could work in-house at a company or within an agency working for an array of different clients.
 You'll work closely with CEOs, Project and Product Managers and Senior Marketers to create platforms, products and marketing campaigns that can drive a company forward.

 In a role like this, your priority is to install and maintain communication networks in organisations.
 You work to provide maximum performance and network availability for clients.

 You're responsible for the design and operational management of new databases and maintenance of existing ones.

-If one of these graduate roles calls out to you, browse the latest technology IT and software development graduate programmes to get your career off the ground.
+If one of these graduate jobs calls out to you, browse graduate jobs in technology IT and software development to get your career off the ground.